ibm-cloud-docs/containers/cs_istio_qs.md

   ```
   {: pre}

-3. If you want to achieve mTLS for service mesh workloads in other namespaces, repeat steps 1 - 2 for each namespace.
+3. If you want to achieve mTLS for service mesh workloads in other namespaces, repeat step 2 for each namespace.

 4. Create a mesh-wide destination rule file that is named `destination-mtls.yaml`.
 This policy configures all workloads in the service mesh to send traffic by using TLS.
 Note that the `host: *.local` wildcard applies this destination rule to all services in the mesh.
   ```yaml